palu3492/marketplace-web-app/README.md

     * Google Maps Geometry Library - to compute distances between latitudes and longitudes
         * https://developers.google.com/maps/documentation/javascript/reference/geometry
 6. **Detailed Description of the project**:

+A fully functioning and feature-packed marketplace app that connects buyers and sellers together.
+Users can list products for sale and browse other user's listings.
+Each user has their own profile page that displays information about them and a link to contact them.
+On the home page, all the listings on the site are shown and they can be filtered using the filtering options.
+A preview of each listing is shown along with who created the listing.
+Listing pages show more information, they have a larger image and a full description of the listed product.
+Also, they show who created the listing and what city that person lives in.
+User profiles show each user's personal listings and a map showing where they live.
+They also have an edit profile button that lets them change their name, email, or location.
+Users can favorite listings and those listings will show up on their profiles.
+If a user wants to get in contact with another user they can send them a message which will send an email to that user's email on file.

 7. **List of Controllers and their short description**:
     * index
     * listing